JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2015-12-05-case-insensitive-sort-with-jekyll-liquid.md

 Finally, note that we create a comma delimited list out of the tags and then split this list into an array.
 Care must be taken to avoid ** extra whitespace **, so I cram the capture statement togeher all on one line.
 (Later versions of Jekyll introduce `strip` which is handy for getting rid of leading and trailing whitespace but github uses Jekyll 2.4 as of 12/2015)

 In addition to being a stop-gap solution for case insensitive sort until `sort_natural` goes live, this snippet demonstrates many of the fundamentals of Liquid templating.

-One final note: ironically, you cannot put liquid code in a Markdown code block with just backticks.
-You must also enclose the code block in {% raw %}{% raw %}{% endraw %}{% endraw %}

 {% raw %}
 ```Liquid
 ---